emberjs/rfcs/text/0000-modifiers.md

 ### Definition and lookup

-A basic element modifier is defined with the type of `element-modifier`.
+A basic element modifier is defined with the type of `modifier`.
 For example these paths would be global element modifiers in an application:

 ```
 Classic paths:

-  app/element-modifiers/flummux.js
+  app/modifiers/flummux.js
-  app/element-modifiers/whipperwill.js
+  app/modifiers/whipperwill.js

 MU paths:

-  src/ui/components/flummux/element-modifier.js
+  src/ui/components/flummux/modifier.js
-  src/ui/routes/posts/-components/whipperwill/element-modifier.js
+  src/ui/routes/posts/-components/whipperwill/modifier.js
 ```

-Element modifiers, like component and helpers, are eligible for local lookup.
+In Module Unification, modifiers live within the generalized collection type "components" [as specified](https://github.com/dgeb/rfcs/blob/module-unification/text/0000-module-unification.md#components).
+Modifiers, like component and helpers, are eligible for local lookup.
 For example:

 ```
 MU paths:

-  src/ui/routes/posts/-components/post-editor/flummux/element-modifier.js
+  src/ui/routes/posts/-components/post-editor/flummux/modifier.js
 ```

 The element modifier class is a default export from these files.
 For example: